ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ### Number of bare metal servers
 {: #vc_addingclusters-edge-cluster-bare-metal}

-The number of servers is set to two and cannot be changed.
+The number of servers is set to 2 and cannot be changed.
 Both servers have the same configuration.

 ### Hostname prefix
 {: #vc_addingclusters-edge-host-name-prefix}